Don Ohlmeyer: Firing of Norm Macdonald

 In early 1998, Ohlmeyer had Norm Macdonald fired from his role as anchor of Saturday Night Lives popular Weekend Update segment, claiming supposedly declining ratings and a drop-off in quality as the reason.
 It is widely speculated that the actual reason for the decision was retaliation for Macdonald's inclusion of a series of scathing jokes calling O. J. Simpson a murderer during and after his murder trial (1994–95).
-The jokes were written primarily by Macdonald and longtime SNL writer Jim Downey, who was fired from SNL outright at the same time (Downey was rehired in 2000).
+The jokes were written primarily by Macdonald and longtime SNL writer Jim Downey, who was fired from SNL outright at the same time (Downey was rehired in 2000, after Ohlmeyer left the network).
 Downey said later that Ohlmeyer and Simpson were good friends.

 Shortly after Macdonald was taken off the Weekend Update desk, David Letterman (during a taping of the Late Show) called Ohlmeyer an "idiot" and made a reference to his alcoholism by labelling him "Happy Hour Don".
 Letterman later reconsidered and had the remarks removed for broadcast, but the comment was publicized shortly thereafter in a report in the New York Post.
-During subsequent televised interviews with Macdonald, Letterman stated that Ohlmeyer "fancies himself creative" and disparaged that notion, saying "Here's a man who could not create gas after a bean dinner".
+During subsequent televised interviews with Macdonald, Letterman stated that Ohlmeyer "fancies himself creative" and disparaged that notion, saying "Here's a guy who could not create gas after a bean dinner".

 In an appearance on Live with Regis and Kathie Lee, Macdonald said, "Ohlmeyer is best friends with O.J.
 Simpson.
 If he can like O.J.
 Simpson, he can like me."

 Ohlmeyer's animosity toward Macdonald continued when he caused NBC to block a promo spot for Macdonald's 1998 film Dirty Work from airing and would not allow the film studio to buy air time during other times to promote the film.
 Ohlmeyer said, "I just don't think it would be appropriate for us to turn around and take a check for a movie that's promoting somebody who has badmouthed Saturday Night Live and NBC."
 However, Ohlmeyer was later overruled by his bosses.
+One of them, Warren Littlefield, later wrote that "he made life a lot more difficult than it needed to be at NBC.
+Don was first a drunk bully and then a sober bully, but always a bully.”

 In September 2021, following Macdonald's death, Late Night host Conan O'Brien revealed that Ohlmeyer had ordered him to stop booking Macdonald as a guest.
 O'Brien protested and ultimately won out, later booking him numerous times in the years that followed while he was at NBC.